Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
-                            Paths of the genome annotation gff files.
+                            Paths of the genome annotation gff files containg CDSs.
       --transcript_files TRANSCRIPT_FILES [TRANSCRIPT_FILES ...], -a TRANSCRIPT_FILES [TRANSCRIPT_FILES ...]
                             Paths of the transcript gff files which can be used to retrieve GO terms based on expressed CDS and all CDS.